 Most EE classes are only offered once each year, so you must plan carefully to avoid delaying your graduation unduly.
 You also must earn a C in any required class.
 You can click on the link to the Two Year Schedule of Course Offerings to see what EE classes are planned to be offered in the next couple of years.
-If you go to degree programs, you can click on the links to the EE and CpE degree progression plans.
+If you go to degree programs, you can click on the links to the EE and CpE emphases progression plans.
 The critical sequences to complete are:

 EE110, CS122&122L, EE215, and EE310 where EE 215 and EE310 are spring only.

 EE188&188L, EE280, and EE380 where EE280 is spring only and EE380 is fall only.

-If you are in Computer Engineering, an additional key sequence is:
+If you are in the Computer Engineering emphasis, an additional key sequence is: